2013 Beijing Capital International Airport bombing: Investigation

 The bomber was later identified as Ji Zhongxing (冀中星) by the police, was born in 1979 and from the city of Heze in Shandong province.
-Police said Zhongxing is a petitioner, a citizen with a grievance against government officials or police.
+Police said Ji is a petitioner, a citizen with a grievance against government officials or police.
 He exclaimed that he was beaten by the security officers in Dongguan, Guangdong in 2005, breaking his back and paralyzing him from waist down.
 He began his petition after losing the lawsuits against local government while confined to his home with his father.
-Officials in Dongguan claimed that he was compensated with 100,000 RMB but has been contradicted by Ji's personal blog.
+Officials in Dongguan claimed that he was compensated with 100,000 RMB but this has been contradicted by Ji's personal blog.
 The Department of Public Security of Guangdong has already required the government of Dongguan to investigate the concerning case.

 Sentencing

-On October 15, 2013, Ji Zhongxing was sentenced to six years in prison.
-On March 22, 2018, Ji Zhongxing was released from prison.
+On 15 October 2013, Ji Zhongxing was sentenced to six years in prison.
+On 22 March 2018, Ji Zhongxing was released from prison.